Filipendula vulgaris: Description

 It has finely-cut, fern-like radical leaves which form a basal rosette, and an erect stem 20–50 cm tall bearing a loose terminal inflorescence of small creamy white flowers.
-The flowers appear in dense clusters from late spring to midsummer atop sparsely leafed stems about 30 cm tall.
+The flowers appear in dense clusters from late spring to midsummer atop sparsely leafed stems.
+The plant has an overall height of 50–100 cm, achieved after 2–5 years, and a spread of around about 10–50 cm.

 This plant prefers full sun or partial shade.
 It is more tolerant of dry conditions than most other members of its genus.
 It is a perennial of chalk and limestone downs and on heaths on other basic rocks.

 Cultivation

 Propagation is by seed and the division of the creeping roots.
 The tuberous roots and young leaves can be cooked as a vegetable or eaten raw as a salad.
 The taste is bitter sweet.
 The mature leaves smell of oil of wintergreen when crushed, due to the release of methyl salicylate.